sparkflows/sparkflows-docs/docs/tutorials/data-engineering/rest-csv-reader-and-parse.rst

 The below workflow:

-* Reads data from the URL and creates a DataFrame
+* Reads data from the URL and creates a DataFrame.
-* Prints few records
+* Prints few records.
-* Splits the string of the input column using the delimiter
+* Splits the string of the input column using the delimiter.
-* Creates a new DataFrame containing rows satisfying the provided condition
+* Creates a new DataFrame containing rows satisfying the provided condition.
-* Prints the result
+* Prints the result.

 .. figure:: ../../_assets/tutorials/data-engineering/rest-csv-reader-and-parse/1.PNG
    :alt: ReadandParse
-   :width: 100%
+   :width: 60%

 Reading from URL
 ---------------------